guilhermelcosta/auto-commit-scheduler/README.md

 # Auto-Commit Scheduler

 A Python-based tool that automatically commits and pushes changes to multiple Git repositories.
-This tool is designed to run on system startup and manage your Git repositories automatically with robust network handling and SSH authentication.
+This tool is designed to run on a schedule and manage your Git repositories automatically with robust network handling and SSH authentication.

 ## Overview